So, you’ve decided to run your first marathon and registered your place; now what?

 You might laugh, but breathing is important during running workouts and having proper technique is imperative.
 Not only does it help strengthen your respiratory muscles, but you also need the oxygen to feed your muscles.
-Remember, running is a high impact, cardiovascular sport and your body needs fuel to keep going, which leads nicely onto the next point...
+Remember, running is a high-impact, cardiovascular sport and your body needs fuel to keep going, which leads nicely to the next point…

 A car can’t run without fuel, and neither can your body.
 Staying hydrated is an essential part of feeding your muscles and providing your body with an additional source of energy.